If this is okay with you, please close this message.

-If you had a difficult childhood or experiences like these, you might have developed certain beliefs about how people think and how relationships work.
-You might have developed certain strategies for coping which aren't helpful in your adult life.
+Our experiences growing up can affect our personality in later life.
+If you had a difficult childhood, you might have developed certain beliefs about the way people think or act and how relationships work.
+This can lead to developing certain strategies for coping which may have been necessary when you were a child, but which aren't always helpful in your adult life.

 Similarly, not everyone who develops a personality disorder will have had a traumatic experience.

-This information was published in August 2016.
-We will revise it in 2019.
+This information was published in January 2020.
+We will revise it in 2023.

 References are available on request.
 If you would like to reproduce any of this information, see our page on permissions and licensing.